 This morning, I went to West Seattle to get several things framed at Northwest Art & Frame.
 For those of you in the area who don't know about this business, I can't say enough good things about it!
 The store carries lots of ready-made frames to choose from in every imaginable size, and offers supplies and work space for doing every part of the framing process yourself, with standby assistance from store staff.
 It's worth it to me to drive across town whenever I want something framed.

 I was dragging a bit, so I went across the street to Cupcake Royale for a coffee (no cupcake today, alas).
 We used to live near their original coffeeshop/bakery and, when Cal was a baby, I walked there at least once a day (they are strategically located next to the neighborhood park).
 I found the frosting on a cupcake packs as much of an energy punch as any coffee beverage I might order; a huge help in those days with a newborn and intermittent sleep.
-Their business seems to be thriving, now with multiple locations, including this one I visited today in West Seattle.

 As I write this, the boys are outside with a neighbor.
 I hear them through the window, plotting about what they might be able to sell.
 Lemonade?
 Snow cones?
 Many ideas are tossed around.
 'We're definitely not going to sell water, because people already have that.'